Mercedes-Benz R-Class: Chinese market

 From 2014 to 2017, the long wheelbase R-Class was sold in China only with one engine option in two different power outputs: R 320 4MATIC and R 400 4MATIC.
 The R-Class enjoyed a steady popularity in China with annual sales between 12,000 and 14,000 units per year.
 Due to its small sales volume, the production was shifted from Alabama to Indiana where the R-Class for Chinese market was assembled by contract manufacturer AM General from 2015 to 2017.

 Technical data

 Powertrains

 The entry with (Long) in parenthesis denotes availability in both standard and long wheelbases.
 Otherwise, the entry shows the standard wheelbase only.
-The Long without parenthesis denotes long-wheelbase version only.
+The Long without parentheses denotes long-wheelbase version only.
 The asterisk next to the figures denotes the long-wheelbase R-Class.
 The double asterisk denotes the optional extra-cost AMG Driver's Package.